smherdgn/react-in-app-monitor/README.md

 *   **Responsive Design**: Mobile-friendly layout.
 *   **Accessibility**: Uses ARIA attributes and provides keyboard navigation for interactive elements.

+## Test Request Screen
+Use the `<TestScreen />` component to generate demo logs.
+It contains buttons that send requests via plain `fetch`, via an axios-like helper, and through a simplified Redux Toolkit async action.

 ## Exporting Logs
 Use the download icon in the dashboard header to export the currently filtered logs as a JSON file for offline analysis or sharing.